-In this section, you will download and add subsurface ocean data as a voxel layer in ArcGIS Pro.
-The voxel layer contains many ocean-specific variables, such as salinity and temperature, and you will use these to visually analyze the voxels.
+In this section, you'll download and add subsurface ocean data as a voxel layer in ArcGIS Pro.
+The voxel layer contains many ocean-specific variables, such as salinity and temperature, and you'll use these to visually analyze the voxels.
 Your goal is to isolate voxels between 0 and 60 meters in depth to analyze coral bleaching potential.
-You will create an area of interest that contains only the voxels in the depth range and apply custom symbology to enhance the display of the subsurface data.
+You'll create an area of interest that contains only the voxels in the depth range and apply custom symbology to enhance the display of the subsurface data.
 Once you create the area of interest, you'll use it for further analysis using salinity and temperature values that are optimal for coral bleaching.
-First, you will download the data from ArcGIS Online.
+First, you'll download the data from ArcGIS Online.

 Set the application background

 First, you will set the application theme for ArcGIS Pro to the dark theme so that your screen matches the images used in the lesson.

 - Start ArcGIS Pro.
 If prompted, sign in using your licensed ArcGIS account.

 If you don't have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.

 - Click Options.
 In the Options window, click General.

 - Under Set general options for ArcGIS Pro, expand Application Theme, click the drop-down arrow, and choose Dark.